Hierarchical Data Tutorial

 A course hierarchy with authors, courses, chapters, and lessons.

-Step 1: Create the Hierarchy
+Step 1: Create the Graph

 import { InMemoryGraphFactory } from 'grafio';